slappepolsen/sp-workshop/INSTALL.md

 Ready-made builds are easier to try but **may not run on every machine**.
 If you have trouble, use **Run from source** above.

+> Pre-built app releases are not my priority.

 ### Get the build

 1. Open [GitHub Releases](https://github.com/slappepolsen/sp-workshop/releases).